Israel's Departure and the Night of Watch

 The Lord brings Israel out of Egypt at the appointed time, turning the night of judgment and departure into a watch-night of covenant remembrance.

-40 Now the time that the children of Israel lived in Egypt was four hundred thirty years.
+40 Now the duration of the Israelites’ stay in Egypt was 430 years.

-41 At the end of four hundred thirty years, to the day, all of Yahweh’s armies went out from the land of Egypt.
+41 At the end of the 430 years, to the very day, all the LORD’s divisions went out of the land of Egypt.

 The LORD brings Israel out of Egypt at the appointed time, turning the night of judgment and departure into a watch-night of covenant remembrance.